Auditing for Core Stability in Participatory Budgeting: Sub-core for Approval Elections

 In the multiwinner election setting, suppose the final condition in Lindahl priceability is relaxed so that each voter is only allowed to add candidates to its deviating committee, we get the following relaxed version of priceability.
 Recall that $R = n/k$, where $n$ is the total number of voters.

-\begin{definition}[Weak Priceability] A committee $W$ of size at most $k$ is \emph{weakly priceable} if there exists a set of prices $\{p_{ij}\}$ from each voter $v_i$ to each candidate $c_j$, such that the following two conditions hold: \begin{itemize} \item [1.] $\forall j\in [m],\ \sum_i p_{ij} \le R$. \item [2.] $\forall i\in [n],\ d\in A_i\setminus W, p_{id}+\sum_{j \in A_i\cap W} p_{ij} > 1.$ \end{itemize} \end{definition} This notion is equivalent to ``priceability'' as proposed in~\cite{PetersS20}.
+\begin{definition}[Weak Priceability] A committee $W$ of size at most $k$ is \emph{weakly priceable} if there exists a set of prices $\{p_{ij}\}$ from each voter $v_i$ to each candidate $c_j$, such that the following two conditions hold: \begin{itemize} \item [1.] $\forall j\in [m],\ \sum_i p_{ij} \le R$. \item [2.] $\forall i\in [n]$, $d\in A_i\setminus W, p_{id}+\sum_{j \in A_i\cap W} p_{ij} > 1.$ \end{itemize} \end{definition} This notion is a relaxation of ``priceability'' as proposed in~\cite{peters2020proportionality} when $|W| = k$.
+The proof of the implication can be found in~\cite{berker2025edge}.
 Unlike Lindahl priceability, there are many natural and greedy voting rules, such as the Phragm\'en rule~\cite{phragmen}, that satisfy weak priceability, making it a desirable property to study in practice.